status-im/status-go/RELEASING.md

 ## Releasing pre-release from develop

-TODO: create a script that can do that instead of maual work.
+TODO: create a script that can do that instead of manual work.

-1. Pull develop from origin,
+1. Pull `develop` branch,
 1. Bump `Z` (`0.X.Y-beta.Z`) in the current version (`VERSION` file),
 1. Commit and push the change,
 1. Go to [Jenkins job](https://ci.status.im/job/status-go/job/parallel/) and use develop branch.
 NOTE: do not select "RELEASE".

 ## Releasing from develop (regular release)

-TODO: create a script that can do that instead of maual work.
+TODO: create a script that can do that instead of manual work.

-1. Pull develop from origin,
+1. Pull `develop` branch,
 1. Checkout a new branch `release/0.X`,
 1. Remove `-beta.Z` suffix from the current version (`VERSION` file),
 1. Commit and push the change,